Skip to Content

 About the Americans with Disabilities Act (ADA)

-The Americans with Disabilities Act (ADA) is a comprehensive civil rights law in the United States that was enacted in 1990 to prohibit discrimination against individuals with disabilities.
+The Americans with Disabilities Act (ADA) is a comprehensive civil rights law in the United States enacted in 1990 to prohibit discrimination against individuals with disabilities.
 The ADA protects individuals with disabilities from discrimination in various areas, including employment, public services, public accommodations, and telecommunications.

 The ADA defines a person with a disability as someone who has a physical or mental impairment that substantially limits one or more major life activities, has a record of such an impairment, or is regarded as having such an impairment.

-Here are the main aspects of the ADA:
+Here Are the Main Aspects of the ADA:

 • Title I - Employment: Under Title I of the ADA, employers are prohibited from discriminating against qualified individuals with disabilities in various aspects of employment, including hiring, promotion, job assignments, compensation, and other terms and conditions of employment.
-Employers are required to provide reasonable accommodations to enable individuals with disabilities to perform essential job functions, unless it imposes undue hardship on the employer.
+Employers are required to provide reasonable accommodations to enable individuals with disabilities to perform essential job functions unless it imposes an undue hardship on the employer.

 • Title II - Public Services: Title II prohibits discrimination on the basis of disability by public entities, including state and local governments.
 This includes services provided by public transportation, schools, and other government programs.
 Public entities are required to make their programs and services accessible to individuals with disabilities and provide reasonable modifications to policies, practices, and procedures.